A composite generalization of Ville's martingale theorem using e-processes: Line-crossing inequalities and a composite SLLN

 The following theorem can be understood as an $L^1$-type Dubins--Savage inequality.
 Namely, it gives a probability bound on the likelihood that a random walk starting at zero with i.i.d.\ centered increments (that are only required to be in $L^1$), ever crosses a line with positive slope and intercept.
-To the best of our knowledge, such inequalities have only been proven in the presence of higher moments for the random walk increments; see, for example, \cite{khan_$l_p$-version_2009} for $L^p$ variants for $1 < p \leq 2$, and \cite{howard_exponential_2018} for other variants under two, three, and infinite moments.
+To the best of our knowledge, such inequalities have only been proven in the presence of higher moments for the random walk increments; see, for example, Khan~\cite{khan_$l_p$-version_2009} for $L^p$ variants for $1 < p \leq 2$, and Howard et al.~\cite{howard_exponential_2018} for other variants under two, three, and infinite moments.
 It might be of interest to improve the constants in the statement, although this is not needed for our purposes.
-The original $L^2$ version of the inequality due to \cite{dubins_tchebycheff-like_1965} is used in the proof.

 \begin{theorem} Suppose that $(X_t)_{t \in \N}$ is i.i.d.\ with $\E[|X_1|] < \infty$ and $\E[X_1] = 0$ and define the tail function

 Then for any positive numbers $\varepsilon$, $\gamma$, and any $K \geq 1$ one has